JGCRI/gcam-doc/gcam-build.md

 ---

 ## 1.Introduction
-This section is for users that wish to compile GCAM C++ source code into an executable. **Note most users can just use the Mac or Windows binaries provided in the GCAM release as most scenario modifications are done by changing XML input files.**  Users may need to re-compile the C++ source code for reasons such as:
+This section is for users that wish to compile GCAM C++ source code into an executable. **Note most users can just use the Mac or Windows Release Packages provided in the GCAM release as most scenario modifications are done by changing XML input files.**  Users may need to re-compile the C++ source code for reasons such as:

 * For use on general POSIX systems or a version of Mac or Windows for which the released binary was not compatible.
 * To add new features or otherwise customize the model.

-GCAM provides a generic [Makefile](#building-with-makefile) as well as [Xcode](#building-with-xcode) and [Visual Studio](#building-with-visual-studio) project files.
-It relies on the following third party libraries.
+GCAM provides a generic [Makefile](#building-with-makefile) as well as [Xcode](#building-with-xcode) and [Visual Studio](#building-with-visual-studio) project files.  **Note** as of GCAM 4.4 compiling GCAM requires a C++ compiler with support for the C++ 14 language standard.
+In addtion, it relies on the following third party libraries.
 Mac and Windows users should be able to use the libraries provided, otherwise see the section on [building third party libraries](#building-third-party-libraries).

 * [Boost C++ Libraries](http://www.boost.org), details [here](#boost)
 * [Xerces C++ XML Parser](http://xerces.apache.org), details [here](#xerces-xml-parser)